Find Affordable College Courses

 Minneapolis, MN

 North Central University did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the large city of Minneapolis, North Central University is a private not-for-profit school with a small student population.
+Located in the large city of Minneapolis, North Central University is a private not-for-profit college with a small student population.

 Of the 13 students majoring in other interdisciplinary studies at North Central University, 31% are male and 69% are female.